Podcast: Play in new window | Download (Duration: 8:03 — 11.1MB) | Embed

 Subscribe: Apple Podcasts | Google Podcasts | RSS | Subscribe to Herb 'N Wisdom and Natural Living

 Pumpkin pie says everything we love about the holidays.
-Sweet smelling, a heavenly taste, brings happiness to the soul and a smile to the face.
+For instance, it has a sweet smell, a heavenly taste, brings happiness to the soul, and puts a smile on the face.

-When I take that first bite of pumpkin pie around the holidays it makes me want to close my eyes and melt.
-Kind of like those commercials you see where little bubbles pop up describing how you feel.
-In this case the feeling is perfectly delightful, marvelous, grand, sublime, okay you get the picture.
-In other words Pumpkin pie is the BEST!
+While closing my eyes, I take that first bite of pumpkin pie around the holidays and melt.
+It’s kind of like those commercials you see where little bubbles pop up describing how you feel.
+In this case, the feeling is utterly delightful, marvelous, grand, and sublime.
+In short, pumpkin pie is the BEST!

 - 3/4 cup cream ( fresh or heavy whipping cream)